 1. Dumbbell Squat

-Targets: Quads, hamstrings and shoulders
+Targets: Quads, hamstrings, and shoulders.

 How to: Stand with your feet about shoulder-width apart, holding a dumbbell in racked position with elbows bent and the dumbbell at shoulder height (a).
 Lower your butt down and back into a squat, keeping your weight in your heels.
 The dumbbell should stay directly over your feet (b).
 Stand back up and repeat, keeping your back flat and chest tall (c).

-2. Glute Bridge Chest Press
+2. Glutes Bridge Chest Press

-Targets: Glutes and chest
+Targets: Glutes and chest.